 Stalking may even include cyber-stalking as well.
-It is important to realize that a 50C is simply a civil restraining Order and does not constitute criminal charges and the right to a Court appointed lawyer for defense or the district attorney for prosecution.
-You will have to represent yourself in Court unless you elect to hire private counsel to attend the hearing with you.
-The forms to obtain a 50C are provided below if you feel you qualify and believe a Court Order would stop the unlawful conduct.
+It is important to realize that a 50C is simply a civil restraining Order and does not constitute criminal charges and the right to a court appointed lawyer for defense or the district attorney for prosecution.
+You will have to represent yourself in court unless you elect to hire private counsel to attend the hearing with you.
+The AOC Complaint form to obtain a 50C is provided below if you feel you qualify and believe a Court Order would stop the unlawful conduct.
 Be aware you may also be entitled to seek criminal charges in addition to a 50C, but that would require you to contact the police or magistrate.
 If you are a defendant who has been served with a 50C you should strongly consider seeking legal counsel to protect your reputation as any Order of protection against you would be in the public record and could pose long term risks related to employment.

 Is 50C a criminal of civil matter?

 Both 50B and 50C restraining orders start out as civil actions.
 A defendant is required to appear, although the relief requested by the Plaintiff is likely to be granted without any opposition.
-Violation of 50C is punishable as criminal or civil contempt.
-Violation of a 50B is a Class A1 misdemeanor.
+Violation of a 50C Restraining Order is punishable as criminal or civil contempt of court.
+Violation of a 50B is a Class A1 criminal misdemeanor.